-WHILST THIS DOCUMENT IS THE START OF THE RISK ASSESSMENT PROCESS.
-A SITE SPECIFIC ASSESSMENT AND PERMIT TO WORK MUST BE USED FOR EACH CONFINED SPACE
+WHILST THIS DOCUMENT IS THE START OF THE RISK ASSESSMENT PROCESS, A SITE SPECIFIC ASSESSMENT AND PERMIT TO WORK MUST

+BE USED FOR EACH CONFINED SPACE

-Be fore C Control Af ter C ontrol Hazard Meası Action to Control Risk ures L S Risk L S Risk Unauthorised Persons Entering Confined Spaces to Carry out Work 3 5 15 HIGH Eliminate the need for confined space entry wherever possible.
+Hazard Before Control Measures Action to Control Risk After Cor Measu S ires Risk Action to Control Risk n neas S ures Risk Unauthorised Persons Entering Confined Spaces to Carry out Work 3 Eliminate the need for confined space entry wherever possible.
 Only persons who have attended a recognised confined space entry training course are to enter and work in such areas.
 NO WORK is to commence until a full site or location specific risk assessment has been undertaken.
 OBTAIN A PERMIT TO WORK BEFORE WORK COMMENCES.
 Evidence of training to be carried at all times and produced for inspection upon request of any official, enforcing authority or the client.
-1 5 5 LOV Presence of Toxic, Asphyxiating, Poisonous and Flammable Gas or the Possibility of Ingress of Water, Slurry or Sludge Into the Confined Space 3 5 15 HIGH Checks are to be carried out using the appropriate monitoring equipment for the presence of any gas.
+1 5 LOV Presence of Toxic, Asphyxiating, Poisonous and Flammable Gas or the Possibility of Ingress of Water, Slurry or Sludge Into the Confined Space 3 5 15 HIGH Checks are to be carried out using the appropriate monitoring equipment for the presence of any gas.
 Assessment should identify gas likely to be prese Confined space to be purged whenever possible.
 Adequate mechanical ventilation equipment is to be provided wherever possible.
 Self-contained breathing apparatus may be required to be worn.
 Only persons trained in the use of this equipment should be entering area if this equipment is required.
 Emergency escape breathing apparatus may be required to be carried by persons in confined space.
 Constant environmental monitoring MUST BE carried out whilst persons are inside confined space.
 All liquids, slurry and sludge to be pumped out of confined space wherever possible.
 This may need the assistance of the client.
 All liquid, slurry and sludge inlets to a confined space are to be isolated (Lock Out Tag Out Process applies) to prevent any ingress.
-Relevant PPE must be made available with information, training, instruction and supervision given to all operatives.
-1 5 5 LOW Tools and Equipment Creating a Spark and Igniting Flammable Gases/Vapours 3 5 15 HIGH All tools being used inside confined space are to be manufactured from materials that will not cause any frictional sparks if they come into contact with another surface.
+Relevant PPE must be made available with information , training, instruction and supervision given to all operatives.
+1 5 5 LOV Tools and Equipment Creating a Spark and Igniting Flammable Gases/Vapours 3 5 15 HIGH All tools being used inside confined space are to be manufactured from materials that will not cause any frictional sparks if they come into contact with another surface.
 All electrical equipment used within confined space is to be intrinsically safe.
 Confined space to be purged and ventilated to a level where the concentration of any flammable vapours/gas are below ignition point.
 1 5 5 LOV Injury Due to Not Wearing Basic Items of PPE.
-3 4 12 MED Safety footwear to be worn at all times.
-Other items of PPE deemed necessary to be worn at all times.
+3 4 12 MED Safety helmet to be worn at all times, with chin strap if required.
 1 4 4 LOV Injury Due to Fall 3 5 15 HIGH Company set procedures for working at height must be followed at all times firstly taking into account the hierarchy of controls.
 Working on or using a fixed vertical ladder or working on a raised work surface - see appropriate risk assessment and wear fall protection harness with correct type of lanyard.
 Using ladders or mobile scaffold - see appropriate risk assessment 1 5 5 LOV Emergency Evacuation Required for Persons Within Confined Space 3 5 15 HIGH Person at entry point to be in constant contact with persons inside confined space via an appropriate communications system.
 Fully trained emergency rescue teams to be on standby with appropriate rescue equipment.
 Site specific assessment must detail full emergency procedures.
 PTW system to be in place before any confined space works with information, training, instruction and supervision given to all operatives.
-1 5 5 LOV glove type depends on works being undertaken, 'Showa type' suitable if making connections.
-Rigger or 'grip gloves' to be used for general works or manual handling.
+1 5 5 LOV